Alaska Wildlife: Eagles and Whales Aboard Luxury Yacht Northern Song

 April 17–25, 2020

-Our Alaska wildlife expedition comes to an end when we reach port in Petersburg at approximately 3:00 PM on April 25, 2020.
-We have rooms arranged in Petersburg, since you will likely need to fly out on the April 26, 2020.
+April 25, 2020: We reach port in Petersburg at approximately 3:00 PM.
+We have rooms arranged in Petersburg as you will likely need to fly out on April 26, 2020.

 Luxury private yacht, M/V Northern Song